benzen/Tablette/README.md

 Movie information source
 ========================

-For fetching informations abut movie, this application use themoviedb.org This site offer a rest API.
+For fetching informations about movie, this application use themoviedb.org This site offer a rest API.